Risky move: Biden undercuts WH executive privilege shield - NewsBreak

 Risky move: Biden undercuts WH executive privilege shield

-Democrat Biden has agreed to a request from Congress seeking sensitive information on the actions of his predecessor Donald Trump and his aides during the Jan.
+Democrat Biden has agreed to a request from Congress seeking sensitive information on the actions of Republican Donald Trump and his aides during the Jan.
 6 insurrection, though the former president claims the information is guarded by executive privilege.

-The move by Biden isn’t the final word; Republican Trump says he will challenge the requests and a lengthy legal battle is likely to ensue over the information.
+The move by Biden isn't the final word; Trump says he will challenge the requests, and a lengthy legal battle is likely to ensue over the information.
 Courts have ruled that former presidents are afforded executive privilege in some cases.

 But the playbook for the legal world is different from the political world.
 And in the political world, "every time a president does something controversial, it becomes a building block for future presidents," said Saikrishna Prakash, a law professor at the University of Virginia who studies presidential powers.